lammps/lammps/doc/src/fix_qeq_reax.rst

 The optional *maxiter* keyword allows changing the max number of iterations in the linear solver.
 The default value is 200.

+The optional *nowarn* keyword silences the warning message printed when the maximum number of iterations was reached.
+This can be useful for comparing serial and parallel results where having the same fixed number of QEq iterations is desired, which can be achieved by using a very small tolerance and setting *maxiter* to the desired number of iterations.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-No information about this fix is written to :doc:`binary restart files <restart>`.
-No global scalar or vector or per-atom quantities are stored by this fix for access by various :doc:`output commands <Howto_output>`.
+No information about this fix is written to :doc:`binary restart files
+<restart>`.
+This fix computes a global scalar (the number of
+iterations) for access by various :doc:`output commands <Howto_output>`.
 No parameter of this fix can be used with the *start/stop* keywords of the :doc:`run <run>` command.

 This fix is invoked during :doc:`energy minimization <minimize>`.